 Here’s an overview of Ooma Office pricing:

-Video conferencing is available on the Pro and Pro Plus plans.
-Pro supports up to 25 participants for meetings up to four hours; Pro Plus supports up to 100 attendees for up to 12 hours, with meeting recordings retained for up to 90 days.
-All plans come with a free local or toll-free phone number.
+Video conferencing is available on Pro and Pro Plus.
+Pro supports up to 25 participants for meetings up to 4 hours; Pro Plus supports up to 100 attendees for up to 12 hours, and hosts can record meetings with access to recordings for 90 days at no extra cost.
+All plans include a free local or toll-free phone number.

 RingCentral – Best Video Conferencing Service With VoIP Business Phone Plans